Tracy Chapman's 'Fast Car' climbs the iTunes charts after her Grammy performance

 Tracy Chapman and Luke Combs - Fast Car#GRAMMYs pic.twitter.com/WWztcov2tJ— Craig R. Brittain (@RealBrittain) February 5, 2024

 Chapman's original song peaked at No. 6 on the Billboard Hot 100 chart following its release.
-She has performed the song on the Grammy stage before, when she won best female pop vocal performance for it at the 1989 Grammys for the song.
+She has performed the song on the Grammy stage before, when she won best female pop vocal performance for it at the 1989 Grammys.

 Chapman was not listed as an official performer this year, and the crowd cheered loudly when she appeared onstage, providing one of the most powerful moments at a Grammys show that was packed with memorable moments.
 Artists Taylor Swift and Jelly Roll were seen standing and singing along, and Chapman herself beamed with a smile.